Library worker accused of burning conservative books

 CHATTANOOGA, Tenn.
-(AP) — A Tennessee public library employee who helped organize protests against police brutality was fired last week after being accused of burning library books by conservative authors.
+(AP) — A Chattanooga Public Library employee who has helped organize protests against police brutality was placed on leave this week after he was accused of burning library books by conservative authors.

-After Williams’ suspension in December, library spokesperson Christina Sacco said Williams had been recently trained on the library’s “weeding” policy, which describes how and when to remove books from circulation.
-However, the books in the video were not flagged for removal.
-Sacco said personal feelings have no place in deciding what materials are removed and any bias in those decisions violates library policy.
+According to Sacco, Williams had been recently trained on the library’s “weeding” policy, which describes how and when to remove books from circulation, but the books in the video were not flagged for removal.
+She also said that person feelings have no place in deciding what materials are removed and any bias in those decisions violates library policy.

 “It’s our job to ensure that all walks of life have access to information without judgment or prejudice,” Sacco said.
 “Whether these materials were actually destroyed in a fire or even if they were just removed, that does go against our policy.
 Because at the end of the day, we believe that censorship has no place in a library.”

 Williams told the newspaper he assumes that whoever reported the incident is “a racist person” who is trying to “sabotage my well being.

 “It’s a perpetuation of white supremacy and racism, and it’s trying to hold back change.
 But we won’t quit,” he said.

 Separately, Williams faces charges of disorderly conduct and blocking a highway from police brutality protests last July.